Braves vs. Yankees Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .263 with six walks and an RBI.
+- Acuna has hit safely in three games in a row.
+In his last five games he is hitting .350 with a home run, five walks and three RBI.

 Acuna Recent Games